- Last Updated: Monday, 04 November 2019 08:58

-However, there comes a point in every photographer's life when full auto just doesn't cut it anymore.
+However, as I explain in my video above, there comes a point in every photographer's life when full auto just doesn't cut it anymore.

 In fact, when it comes to mastery of essential photography skills, eventually, full auto not only becomes a crutch to your further development but a hindrance as well.

 Let me explain further...

 There are a myriad of reasons why full auto eventually becomes a hindrance to photographers...

 The Camera Makes Decisions, Not You

 At the very core of the issue is that shooting in full auto simply doesn't allow you to have the input you need to create the best photos.